OpenFn/docs/docs/manage/platform-mgmt.md

 ### Granting/revoking credential access to a project

-Note that, by default, a credential is available to the project the user had loaded at the time the user was creating the credential.
+Note that by default, a credential is available to the project the user had loaded at the time the user was creating the credential.
 However, OpenFn allows you to **grant** or **revoke** access to a credential for one or more projects.
 To grant or revoke access to a credential for a project, follow the below steps: